 Aphids are just one type of insect that likes to eat plants.
 Some plant hairs have tiny hooks that catch the invaders.

 Sometimes the hair makes it hard for the insects to feed on the leaves.
-In other cases, dense hair makes it hard for the insects to move around on the plant or get into position to lay their eggs.
+In other cases, dense hair makes it hard for the insects to move around on the plant or get into a position to lay their eggs.

 Spines also help screen the plant against too much sun.
 This helps keep the plant from drying out or being burned by the sun.